bluepylons/Boston/Boston - Current design/3D printed version/Draft instructions.md

 * (hotswap version only) 20 M2x3mm screws:
 [image needed of M2x3mm screws]

-If you purchased the kit from a vendor, please inform your vendor if any of the above is missing.
+If you purchased the kit from a vendor, note that some of the components may have already been soldered on.
+Please inform your vendor if any of the above is missing.

 # 3D-Printed Parts
 Your vendor might have included these, or you may need to print these yourself.
 See [Part 0 - 3D printing the case parts](#part-0---3d-printing-the-case-parts) for information on how to print these parts.